scotws/SAN/san_handbook.md

 Indirect modes are marked with an `i` that is placed where the bracket would be in traditional notation.
 This way, `LDA ($10,X)` becomes `lda.dxi` and `LDA
 ($10),Y` becomes `lda.diy`.

-We keep the hash symbol (``) for Immediate mode because though it is a special character, at this point it is too deeply ingrained to change without major disruption (e.g. `lda.</emphasis> 33`).
+We keep the hash symbol (``) for Immediate mode on the 6502 and 65c02 because though it is a special character, at this point it is too deeply ingrained to change without major disruption (e.g. `lda.</emphasis> 33`).
+On the 65816, we can substitute `lda.8` and `lda.16` etc. to distinguish between the different register modes.

 These and other variants give us the following complete list of modes (for the 65816):